cliner21/fit_Covid_LG3/README.md

 # fit_Covid_LG3
 Region fit of Johns Hopkins Covid-19 data using three lognormal functions.
 This code is open for public use.

-Command line python code with several standard library includes.
+Python3 code with several standard library includes.
 Assumes *c19subs.py* is in the same directory.

+To run code from the command line:
 ```
 python fitLG3region.py
 ```